 Looking to challenge yourself by baking a loaf from scratch?
-You'll want to know about these tools that make bread-baking simple.
+You'll want to know about these bread-making tools that make baking simple.

-If you invest in one bread baking tool, let it be a bench scraper.
-This tool is great at manipulating bread dough on your bench, dividing it into sections for braids and rolls and for cleanup after all the kneading is done.
+If you invest in one bread-baking tool, let it be a Taste of Home bench scraper.
+This Test Kitchen-approved tool is great at manipulating bread dough on your bench and dividing it into sections for braids and rolls.
+It also comes in very handy during cleanup after all the kneading is done.

-When you make bread with yeast, its absolutely crucial that the water you add to the dough or use to proof the yeast is precisely the right temperature.
-Too chilly and that yeast wont grow.
-Too hot and its no good.
+When you make bread with yeast, it’s absolutely crucial that the water you add to the dough or use to proof the yeast is precisely the right temperature.
+Too chilly and that yeast won’t grow.
+Too hot and the yeast dies.
 Skip the guesswork and invest in a quick-read thermometer.
-This will tell you in a few seconds if your water is the right temperatureideally around 110F.
+It will tell you in a few seconds if your water is at the right temperature—ideally around 110ºF.

 Flexible Bowl Scraper

-Lets face it: Bread dough can be pretty sticky.
-To make sure you get every bit of bread dough out of your mixing bowl, skip the spatula and go for a flexible, silicone bowl scraper.
-Youll find yourself using this handy tool for all your breads and plenty of other bakes.
+Let’s face it: Bread dough can be pretty sticky.
+To make sure you get every bit of bread dough out of your mixing bowl, skip the spatula and go for a flexible silicone bowl scraper.
+You’ll find yourself using this handy tool for all your breads, plus plenty of other bakes.

 Countertop Dough Proofer

-As much as we love making homemade bread, getting the right environment for proofing can be pretty tricky, especially when you live in cooler climes.
+As much as we love making homemade bread, getting the right environment for proofing can be difficult, especially when you live in cooler climates.
 Ensure you get consistent rising results every time with a countertop proofer.
-Its a bit of investment but worth every penny if youre an avid bread maker.
-If you pass on this gadget, be sure to check out other ways to get a good rise when its a bit too chilly.
+It’s a bit of an investment, but worth every penny if you’re an avid bread maker.

 Avid bread bakers swear by these woven proofing baskets called bannetons.
-They give your breads an attractive shape while rising, plus they really make you feel like an expert baker.
-Try this one in various sizes($30 and up).
+They give your bread an attractive shape while rising, plus they really make you feel like an expert baker.